enlighten2/enlighten2.github.io/tutorial2.md

 From the plugin menu choose *Enlighten* again.

 A *new* enlighten control panel will appear.
-To run simulations on the mutant model, ensure that the new 5ldg\_e238y object is selected in the list and then click RUN PREP.
+To run simulations on the mutant model, ensure that the new 5ldg\_e238y object is selected in the list and fill in the other fields similar to before (e.g. using 5ldg\_e238y.sp20 as the system name).
+When done, click Run PREP.

 ![](assets/img/tutorial2/06.png)

-Once PREP is done, you will see the object 5ldg\_e238y.sp20.
+Once PREP is done, you will see that the object 5ldg\_e238y.sp20_relax has been loaded.
 Note that there will be 'bonds' shown between the clashing Tyr238 and the substrate.
 You can remove the 'bonds' visualisation of the non-physical bonds using:

 `unbond resname IT9, res 234`